Azathothas/Stars/README.md

 - [mihaigalos/aim](https://github.com/mihaigalos/aim) – 🎯 A command line download/upload tool with resume.
 - [mikeroyal/Steam-Deck-Guide](https://github.com/mikeroyal/Steam-Deck-Guide) – Steam Deck Guide.
 Learn all about the Tools, Accessories, Games, Emulators, and Gaming Tips that will make your Steam Deck an awesome Gaming Handheld or a Portable Computer Workstation.
 - [misprit7/computerraria](https://github.com/misprit7/computerraria) – A fully compliant RISC-V computer made inside the game Terraria
-- [mitsuhiko/teetty](https://github.com/mitsuhiko/teetty) – A bit like tee, a bit like script, but all with a fake tty.
-Lets you remote control and watch a process
 - [mkj/sunset](https://github.com/mkj/sunset) – SSH for Rust, no_std and elsewhere
 - [mokeyish/smartdns-rs](https://github.com/mokeyish/smartdns-rs) – A cross platform local DNS server (Dnsmasq like) written in rust to obtain the fastest website IP for the best Internet experience, supports DoT, DoQ, DoH, DoH3.
 - [mpalmer/action-validator](https://github.com/mpalmer/action-validator) – Tool to validate GitHub Action and Workflow YAML files